gengho/Car2know/README.md

 Class Project for CSE599

 ## License
-We chose the BSD license because we don't care if it's stolen
+We chose the MIT license because we don't care if it's stolen

 ## Group member: